mefellows/muxy/README.md

 ### On Mac OSX using Homebrew

-If you are using [Homebrew](http://brew.sh) you can follow these steps to install Muck:
+If you are using [Homebrew](http://brew.sh) you can follow these steps to install Muxy:

 ```bash
 brew install https://raw.githubusercontent.com/mefellows/muxy/master/scripts/muxy.rb